bigdata-i523/hid202/project/README.md

 # Prerequisites

-Things you need to install in your local computer are given below.
-These are further included in the report under installation steps.
+You need to have Python 2 installed alongwith jupyter notebook.Other things you need to install in your local computer are given below.
+These are further described in the report under installation steps.

 ```
 - [NumPy](http://www.numpy.org/)